LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    :c:func:`ARKSpilsSetLinearSolver()`.

-   The function types :c:type:`ARKSpilsJacTimesSetupFn` and :c:type:`ARKSpilsJacTimesVecFn` is described in the section :ref:`ARKStep_CInterface.UserSupplied`.
+   The function types :c:type:`ARKSpilsJacTimesSetupFn` and :c:type:`ARKSpilsJacTimesVecFn` are described in the section :ref:`ARKStep_CInterface.UserSupplied`.